Green Lantern (film): Pre-production

-By December 2008, the writers had written three drafts of the screenplay and Warner was preparing for pre-production.
-However, by February 2009 Berlanti was no longer attached to the project and Martin Campbell entered negotiations to direct.
+By December 2008, the writers had written three drafts of the screenplay and Warner Bros. was preparing for pre-production.
+By February 2009 Berlanti was no longer attached to the project and Martin Campbell entered negotiations to direct.
 The release date was set as December 2010, before being moved to June 17, 2011.
-Speaking about the experience in 2016, Berlanti confirmed that he was fired as both director and writer, stating "I had nothing to do with the finished product".
+Speaking about the experience in 2016, Berlanti confirmed that he was fired as both director and writer, stating that he had nothing to do with the finished product.

 Bradley Cooper, Ryan Reynolds, Justin Timberlake, and Jared Leto were the producers' top choices for the starring role in July 2009.
-On July 10, Warner announced that Reynolds had been cast as Hal Jordan/Green Lantern.
+On July 10, Reynolds was cast as Hal Jordan/Green Lantern.
+Reynolds took the role after 20th Century Fox had no intention to make a Deadpool film.
 A website reported on January 7, 2010, that a crew-member had written on her blog that the film was greenlit the day before and that filming would begin in 10 weeks.
-Also in January, Blake Lively was cast as Carol Ferris, Peter Sarsgaard was in negotiations to portray Hector Hammond, and Mark Strong was in negotiations to play Sinestro.
+Also in January, Blake Lively was cast as Carol Ferris, Peter Sarsgaard as Hector Hammond, and Mark Strong as Sinestro.
 In February, Tim Robbins joined the cast as Senator Hammond.
 The following month, New Zealanders Temuera Morrison and Taika Waititi had joined the cast as Abin Sur and Tom Kalmaku, respectively.